1. Are there any major changes in the program over the next year?

 - Our board pass rates are consistently above the national average and reviews of our graduating resident surgical acumen have been good.
 Graduating residents going on to do General Surgery have felt comfortable in independent surgical practice.

-- There is good direct and indirect mentorship as shown by our academic output and placement of residents in competitive fellowships.
+- There is good formal and informal mentorship as shown by our academic output and placement of residents in competitive fellowships.

 - The program takes considerable pride in many of our residents who practice independently in rural areas on graduation